bluerobotics/ping-viewer/docs/firmware-update.md

 After the device is opened, turn it on and look for a blinking led on the circuit board inside of the device.
 If you see a blinking led, the device should be good and the firmware is running fine, you may close the device and double check the [troubleshooting instructions](http://docs.bluerobotics.com/ping-viewer/faq-and-troubleshooting/#troubleshooting).

+If the led is blinking:

+ - No recovery is necessary, the firmware is working fine
+ - Try with a different serial-USB adapter
+ - Check if the adapter is providing 5V and all connections are correct without short circuits
+ - Contact Blue Robotics support email

 If the led is not blinking:

  - Open the folder where the ping-viewer executable binary is located